Hezkore/Ubuntu-Post-Install-Manager/readme.md

 Some software - like IMWheel - does not work correctly in a Wayland session.

 ### • 20GB disk
-Ubuntu takes up almost 10GB on a fresh install.\
+Ubuntu takes up almost 10GB on a fresh install and has a tendency to balloon up to 17GB.\
-With all the Ubuntu dependencies, updates and GPU drivers installed the size might balloon to 17GB.\
-So make sure Ubuntu is installed to a disk greater than at least 20GB, so that the script has some space to work with.
+So make sure Ubuntu is installed to a disk greater 20GB, that way the script has some space to work with.

 ### • 1024x768 resolution
 Ubuntu doesn't work too well on resolutions lower than 1024x768.\